The Brand Process

 Jess: Welcome and thanks for joining our Clubhouse call — we're super happy to have you here!
 As people start to come in, I'll quickly go over the outline for today, then we’ll dive right in.
 First, we’ll introduce ourselves and talk a little bit about who we are, then we'll go over the branding process and answer some questions that have been submitted to us before resetting the room for more questions.
 Afterward, we’ll close with some next steps and where to find us on social media!
 Em, will you go ahead and introduce yourself?

 Em: Yeah, absolutely!
-So, my name is Em Dean and I was born and raised in Maine, but I have been living in the Lake Tahoe area for about seven years now.
+So, my name is Em Dean, and I was born and raised in Maine, but I have been living in the Lake Tahoe area for about seven years now.
 I run Locals Creative, which is a boutique creative agency specializing in branding, strategy, website design, and web development for e-commerce brands and local businesses.
 At Locals Creative, we help build brands worth talking about around a campfire.
 My background for my undergrad was double majoring in Graphic Design and Marketing with a minor in Behavioral Economics.
 After moving from New Haven, Connecticut out here to Tahoe, my background was mostly in marketing and creative roles for outdoor industries.
 Starting Locals Creative was a way for me to connect with local brands to help them tell their stories, while also giving me the flexibility to travel and spend time outside.
-One last little fun fact about Locals Creative is that we are a 1% for the planet member, so 1% of every project in our annual sales goes back to helping environmental non-profits.
+One last little fun fact about Locals Creative is that we are a 1% for the Planet member, so 1% of every project in our annual sales goes back to helping environmental non-profits.

 Jess: I love that, Em — thank you so much for sharing!
-My name is Jess and I am a Graphic Designer, Illustrator, and Hand Lettering Artist located in Abbotsford, BC.
+My name is Jess, and I am a Graphic Designer, Illustrator, and Hand Lettering Artist located in Abbotsford, BC.
 I started pursuing design at the age of 15 because I won a couple of contests.
 It was very apparent that design was what I wanted to do, so I moved to Portland to attend design school.
-After graduating, I went through all kinds of different processes such as interning at a local agency and working as an in-house designer at Design Aglow.
-Now, I operate my own business creating innovative designs that enable you to stand out and inspire your community!
-Today we just wanted to jump on Clubhouse to talk about branding because it's one of our favorite subjects and it's something we're both super passionate about.
+After graduating, I went through all kinds of different processes, such as interning at a local agency and working as an in-house designer at Design Aglow.
+Now, I operate my own business, creating innovative designs that enable you to stand out and inspire your community!
+Today we just wanted to jump on Clubhouse to talk about branding because it's one of our favorite subjects, and it's something we're both super passionate about.
 First, let’s talk about the difference between branding and a logo.
 Take it away, Em.

 Branding Versus a Logo

 Em: Oh, man, there's just so much to chat about around this topic.
 Even when Jess and I were planning yesterday, we found ourselves talking about it for such a long time!
-The basic breakdown is, I always try to stress the fact that branding is a system versus just one specific element.
+The basic breakdown is, that I always try to stress the fact that branding is a system versus just one specific element.
 Branding is made up of countless different parts, whereas a logo is just one part of that overall branding system.
 A logo is an identifying mark for your brand, while your brand identity includes all the visual elements like your logo, typography, color palette, icons, and packaging.
 Branding also stretches much further into your messaging, your why, and how you communicate with your audience.

 I always try to use local examples for who's doing a good job at branding, so I'm going to use one of my last employers — Drink Coffee, Do Stuff — a coffee roastery based here in Truckee and Lake Tahoe.
 If you look at their packaging design, you’ll notice that they have a super strong look and feel to their branding.
 Each individual coffee also has an icon system set up: Bark at the Moon has a little wolf icon howling at the moon, Hot Shot has some little racer flags, and Party Wave has a wave.
-All of the icons, color palette, logo, and packaging really work together to tell their overall story, which is really cool.
+All the icons, color palette, logo, and packaging work together to tell their overall story, which is really cool.

 Jess: Yeah, and I'll jump ahead here because someone actually submitted a question asking about the most important element of a brand.
 When people come to us wanting just a logo, I think it’s a great opportunity to educate them about branding and where they want their brand to take their business.
 I love what Em said about design being a system; branding has a lot of components and each piece supports the other.
 A pretty logo is nice, but it doesn't have the longevity that a brand does.
 If you want to see your brand push real business growth and actually generate results, then you’ll want to consider the whole system.